1. Home

 Image of a frail senior man with cane being assisted by his daughter.

-Age-related muscle loss isn’t attributed to a singular cause but instead emerges from a medley of factors, including age-induced body changes, hormonal imbalances, medical ailments, dietary choices, and lifestyle habits.
+Instead, it arises from various factors, including age-induced body changes, hormonal imbalances, medical ailments, dietary choices, and lifestyle habits.
 Let’s delve into each of these contributors:

 As we mature, muscle cells shrink, eventually succumbing to natural death.
 Coupled with the body’s dwindling protein production, this leads to a drop in both muscle mass and potency.